 - 1.9 mm

 Lamy’s Gold Nibs

-Lamy sells a 14K (aka 585) gold nib in silver and gold bi-color as well as black and gold bi-color.
-These are sold both on the aftermarket and included with some models of higher-end fountain pens, like the Scala and Studio.
+Lamy sells a 14K gold nib in silver-and-gold bi-color as well as black-and-gold bi-color.
+These are sold both on the aftermarket and included with some models of higher-end fountain pens, like the Imporium, Scala, and Studio.

 These nibs are expensive but add more line variation to your writing.
-They generally not smoother than the standard nibs.
+They generally not smoother than the standard nibs, but a bit softer.
 They are more interesting to write with than their steel counterparts, plus they look great.

 The gold nibs are sold in all the common and oblique nib sizes above.

 Lamy Z55 vs Z56

 The Lamy Z55 and Z56 gold nibs looks almost exactly alike, so why the change in model nib?
 They are both silver-colored 14K gold nibs, so they are quite similar, but differences do exist.

 The Z56 is the newer nib, but it’s not necessarily better or worse.
 The Z56 does not have the breather hole like the Z55 and it has laser-etched engraving on the top surface.
 There have been some complaints about the Z56 being less springy and fun to use than the Z55, but any differences from one to the next are quite subtle.

 The Z57 is technically a PVD-coated Z56, not a Z55.